 Skip to content

-Understanding the Zombie Cells: How Damaged Chromosomes Impact Health
+Reducing Zombie Cells: How Damaged Chromosomes Impact Health.

-Understanding the Zombie Cells: How Damaged Chromosomes Impact Health
+Reducing Zombie Cells: How Damaged Chromosomes Impact Health.

 In a recent study published in Nature Structural and Molecular Biology, researchers delved into the intriguing world of "zombie cells" that emerge when the ends of chromosomes suffer damage.
 These cells remain alive but are unable to function properly, posing both beneficial and detrimental implications for overall health.
 [1]